Raku-AI/raku-ai-playground/README.md

 [Tiny Platformer: a Random Walker](https://youtu.be/tAknJlrlV7k)

-# Why I've created this project?

-I hope this project could spawn a lot of AI algorithms written in Raku so that in the end we can collect these algorithms and create a fully-fledged AI library for Raku.

 # How can you support this project?

 1. You can directly contribute code to this project.